Multi-Agent Reinforcement Learning for Multi-Cell Spectrum and Power Allocation: Simulation Results and Analysis

 \subsection{Policy Convergence}

-With the 20-link conflict graph, we test the learned policies once every five training episodes and plot the rewards.
-The average reward from the MARL method using a shared policy is depicted as the blue dashed line in Fig.~\ref{fig:eval_reward_20nodes_shared}.
-This figure also incorporates a smooth curve generated using the exponential moving average (EMA) method for better clarity.
-It is evident that the average reward exhibited a consistent improvement during the initial stages of training and eventually stabilized after about two million time slots.
-This indicates that each agent has successfully acquired a proficient policy.
-The occasional spikes in rewards during later stages, attributable to exploration in MARL methods, were quickly followed by a return to stable rewards.
+To evaluate the training performance and algorithm convergence, we tested the learned policies every five training episodes and plotted the rewards.
+Fig.~\ref{fig:57link shared reward} illustrates the average reward from the MARL method using a shared policy for the 19-AP 57-device cellular network (Fig.~\ref{fig:57link hexa deployment}).
+The blue dashed line represents the average reward, with an exponential moving average curve in orange enhancing clarity.
+The reward initially improves rapidly, indicating quick learning by the agents.
+After approximately 750,000 time slots, the reward generally stabilizes, suggesting that each agent has successfully learned an effective and stable policy, resulting in a consistent and favorable cumulative reward.

-Applying the MARL method using separate policies to the same 20-link graph, the 20 agents' rewards are plotted in Fig.~\ref{fig:eval_reward_20nodes_separate}.
-In this case, we note that the method with separate polices exhibits larger variability in early stages, but all agents' reward trends upward in general, and they converge to efficient policies somewhat more rapidly than the shared policy approach.